brandaorodrigo/moodle-format_buttons/README.md

 # format_buttons
-BUTTONS is a course format that creates a menu with buttons in javascript to access the sections, one by one.
+"Buttons" is a course format that creates a menu with buttons in javascript to access the sections, one by one.
-It has features to create group of sections (example: modules, period) and change the button colors.
+It has features to change the button colours and create group of sections.